aakash-dec7/ASL-Detection/README.md

 }
 ```

+> ⚠️ **Note:** The model was trained only for 5 epochs due to device constraints.

 ## Model Evaluation Metrics

-The following values represent the training loss recorded at the end of each of the 5 epochs, demonstrating the model's performance improvement over time:
+The following results summarize the performance of the trained model, including its accuracy and average loss on the evaluation dataset:

 ```json
 {